Madonna lily plant care and growing guide

 Take your time to choose an ideal location for your plants where they can thrive for many years.
 It is worth putting in the time now for lower maintenance requirements later on.

-Choosing a Location
+Choosing a planting location

 When choosing a location for your Madonna lily plants, look for an area that receives at least six hours of direct sunlight each day.
-The soil should be well-draining and slightly acidic with a pH between 6.0 and 7.5.
+The soil should be well-draining and slightly acidic, with a pH between 6.0 and 7.5.
 If the soil is too alkaline, you can add some sulfur to lower the pH level.
 Additionally, make sure there are no trees or other large plants nearby that could shade out your lilies during peak growing season.

 How to plant Madonna lily bulbs